 - During pick up, do not get in line until your designated time.
 If you are in line too early you will be asked to circle the block as it disrupts the dismissal flow. - Wait your turn, do not cut in front of other cars in line.
 Parent parking is not permitted in spaces before the dumpster.
 Children should only be let out of cars by a staff member in the SINGLE file car line or escorted by their parent from a parking spot AFTER the dumpster.
 Left turns in and out of the parking lot are not permitted during drop off and dismissal times.
-(7:30 AM-8:00 AM & 11:20 AM-12:30 PM & 2:30 PM-3:30 PM) - If you arrive after 8:00 AM you MUST park (not in a staff stall) and sign your child in at the office.
+(7:30 a.m.
+8:00 a.m., 11:20 a.m. -12:45 p.m., and 2:30 p.m.
+3:30 p.m.) - If you arrive after 8:00 AM you MUST park (not in a staff stall) and sign your child in at the office.
 Our staff has strict instructions to come in exactly at 8:00.
-They need to be in the classrooms with the children at that time. - Children are not permitted on campus prior to 7:30 unless they have reservations for Early-Bird or Morning Care, in which case, they must be walked to that class and signed in by an adult. - Parents must have the Gate Code memorized or available on person and should not share the gate code with children or authorized drivers (friends, family, or caretakers).
-They may press the intercom button to get in. - Parents shall memorize or have the SchoolPass Quick Pin memorized or on person and should not share this code as everyone will have their own code.
+They need to be in the classrooms with the children at that time. - Children are not permitted on campus prior to 7:30 unless they have reservations for Early-Bird or Morning Care, in which case, they must be walked to that class and signed in by an adult. - Parents must have the Gate Code memorized or available to on person and should not share the gate code with children or authorized drivers (friends, family, or caretakers).
+They may press the intercom button to get in. - Parents should memorize or have the SchoolPass Quick Pin memorized or on person and should not share this code as everyone will have their own code.